stopyellingatme/formvana/README.md

 Attach reference data to dropdowns by calling form.attachRefData(refData).

+**Note:** attachRefData can only be called after fields are built.
+You gotta have fields to attach the data too.

-Note: Reference data MUST BE in the format:
+**Another Note:** Reference data MUST BE in the format:

 ```
 {